16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 The result?

-Says Robert Hoffman, Sales Manager at CashbackHero: “We've found that a blended approach to sales works best for us.
+Robert Hoffman, Sales Manager at CashbackHero says “We've found that a blended approach to sales works best for us.
 We focus on both outbound and inbound sales and use our data to inform our strategies.

 For example, we segmented our audience according to their preferences regarding online shopping experiences, then created tailored content for each segment.
-This resulted in an increase of 40% in the number of people signing up on the website over a period of three months!"
+This resulted in an increase of 40 percent in the number of people signing up on the website over a period of three months!"

 How to Build Your Own Successful Sales Strategy in 6 Steps (Framework)

 Ready to build your sales strategy?
-Don’t forget to grab the free sales strategy template, and dig in!
+It’s not complicated.
+In fact, you can do it in just six simple steps.
+(P.S.: Don’t forget to grab the free sales strategy template!)

 1. Develop S.M.A.R.T.
 Sales Goals